Overview of the National Disability Scheme

 By providing consumer choice, the NDIS has presented disability service providers with new and often different governance, managerial and operational challenges.

-These include focussing on organisational mission and values, strategy, corporate governance, client services, marketing, financial management and sustainability, workforce planning, information technology, knowledge management, quality management and continuous improvement.
+These include focusing on organisational mission and values, strategy, corporate governance, client services, marketing, financial management and sustainability, workforce planning, information technology, knowledge management, quality management and continuous improvement.

 Focus Group feedback from organisations that transitioned (or were contemplating it) to the NDIS also revealed that some key factors that can underpin the success of organisations and businesses include: